Abby Cunningham: Relationships

 Abby was always intended to be the show's promiscuous seductress.
 In an interview with Carolyn McGuire of the Chicago Tribune, Jacobs said: "When we were casting the role of Abby, we were looking for a homey type, someone whom the other women characters would trust.
 It was our intention to have this nice person gain the trust of the other women and then cause trouble for them.
 We didn't want the other characters and the audience to know that there was a scheming person under this nice facade.
 We wanted her to come on as a good person and then evolve into a vixen."
 Author June L. May of Monsters and Critics said, "In season two of Knots Landing, a catalyst moves into the neighborhood in the form of Sid’s sister, the drop dead gorgeous Abby Cunningham.
 Whether Abby is directly involved, or simply in the neighborhood, she has a detrimental effect on the harmony of couples."
 Almost immediately, Abby sank her claws into Richard Avery (John Pleshette), one of the neighborhood husbands.
 Though the affair was brief, it set the stage for what was to come.

-In season three, Abby sets her sights on the wealthy Gary Ewing, the husband of her good friend Valene Ewing.
+In season three, Abby sets her sights on the Gary Ewing, the husband of her good friend Valene Ewing.
 While Gary initially thwarted her attempts, he eventually gave in and had a full-fledged affair with her.
 Actress Joan Van Ark, who played Val, said: "I went in way early, whenever Donna Mills came on the show, and told David Jacobs that it made total sense that Gary would fall for Abby.
 Because they were celebrating Donna Mills and she became the center I can't believe I did that but it really provided us with some great stories.
 And it was the longest running story on the show."
 Dan Lewis of the Sarasota Journal said, "In a recent episode, Abby lures Gary Ewing into an affair, and sets it up so that his wife will discover it.
 After she completed the scene, Miss Mills recalls, the crew hissing at her – jokingly, of course."
 The character was known for her numerous rivalries with other female characters, such as Paige and Karen.
 Carole Glinez said, "Mills' character faced her rival Paige, played by future Desperate Housewives sexpot Nicollette Sheridan."